johnsosoka/site-johnsosoka-com/website/pages/about.md

 ## Me:

 I am John Sosoka, a Boise based software engineer.
 I am a backend developer and usually work with java & python day to day.
-I am currently learning NodeJS, and improving my cloud engineering skills.
-Over the course of my career I have worked in a variety of roles in software development, including software tester & release engineer.
+Over the course of my career I have worked in a variety of roles in software development, including software tester, release engineer and tech lead.

+When I'm not coding you can find me hiking the trails around Boise with my dogs, hanging out with my family, or working on projects around the house.

 I have been on GitHub for a while under a pseudonym, but have recently created a more polished profile which you can [visit here](https://github.com/johnsosoka).
 This same GitHub profile will host code examples to accompany blog posts.